 Ease of Use

 Winner: Apex Hosting.
-The custom panel is a genuine improvement over Multicraft for daily server management.
+The custom panel is a genuine improvement over Multicraft for both beginners and experienced admins.

 The Verdict: Which Should You Choose?